mcduryea/Intro-to-Bioinformatics/RNAseq_PartII.html.md

 At this point, it is a good idea to open a fresh Quarto document within your RNA-seq project and give it a meaningful title like "RNAseq_PartII".
 Give your new document a useful description and then we will install and load the packages that you will need to analyze this data.

 The main package we will be using is `ComplexHeatmap.` This can be downloaded from Bioconductor.
-Copy the code below and remove the "\#"'s to install `ComplexHeatmap.` Once the package is installed, you can replace the "\#"'s, so that you don't install it every time you render your document.
+Remeber, copy the code below and remove the "\#"'s to install `ComplexHeatmap.` Once the package is installed, you can replace the "\#"'s, so that you don't install it every time you render your document.